 Boundary disputes invariably involve disputes with your neighbour.
 These can therefore quite easily become very heated.
-They are extremely stressful for you as you will feel you can never get away from the problem!
-After a hard day at work the last thing you need when you go home is to be confronted by a neighbour possibly becoming abusive or aggressive as the dispute escalates.
+They are extremely stressful for you as you will feel you can never get away from the problem.
+After a hard day at work, the last thing you need when you go home is to be confronted by a neighbour possibly becoming abusive or aggressive as the dispute escalates.

 Disputes can occur for a number of reasons and are often caused following the sale of a property to a new owner.
-New residents may have a different concept of what is acceptable in terms of property boundaries, causing disputes over issues the previous occupier had no objection to.
+New residents may have a different concept of what is acceptable in terms of property boundaries, causing disagreements over issues the previous occupier had no objection to.

-Disputes regarding the boundaries of a property can be extremely varied.
+Rows regarding the boundaries of a property can be extremely varied.

 A simple example might be your neighbour wishing to put up a new fence.
 You may be worried about:

 The converse scenario is the removal of a fence / hedge by a neighbour because they have several cars they wish to fit on their driveway.
-For someone this may seem a minor point but for those with small children, or pets, it may be very important a secure and complete boundary is maintained.
+For some, this may seem a minor point but for those with small children, or pets, it may be very important that a secure and complete boundary is maintained.

 No one wants to feel that they are giving up land which belongs to them even if it is only a few inches!
-Usually with my help any potential dispute and risk of ill feeling between your neighbour and yourself can be avoided.
+Usually with my help any potential dispute and risk of ill feeling between a neighbour and yourself can be avoided.
 However, that is not true in all cases.